 The NPS assists communities interested in attaining the federal NHA designation by helping them craft a regional vision for heritage preservation and development.
 The agency also provides a variety of types of assistance to areas once designated - administrative, financial, policy, technical, and public information.
 The NPS seeks to serve as a catalyst by offering assistance to designated heritage areas only for a limited number of years.
 Specifically, the NPS has sought to limit each heritage area to no more than \$1 million per year, not to exceed \$10 million per area over 15 years.
 In 2004, the Administration presented a draft National Heritage Partnership Act that sought, in part, to codify these funding parameters and require each heritage area management plan to include a business plan demonstrating financial capability to carry out the plan.
-This business plan was intended to foster self-sufficiency of NHAs.
-Similar provisions are included in S. 243, which passed the Senate, and H.R.
-760, which has been introduced.
+This business plan was intended to foster self-sufficiency of NHAs.7 Similar provisions are included in one bill which passed the Senate in the 109th Congress and another which has been introduced in the House.
 (See "Legislative Activity," below.)